Table of Contents

-For example, suppose you are applying for a job that is looking for SEO content writers.
+For example, suppose you are applying for a job looking for SEO content writers.
 In that case, your resume should mention SEO content writing as your primary skill set.
 While if another firm is looking for someone to write business copies, include business copywriting as one of the primary skillsets.
 Your resume should be built around keeping the core focus of the recruiter in mind.

 The above stands true if you actually have knowledge and experience in SEO and business writing, as bluffing on your resume regarding your skills to get hired will backfire.

-Focus on your skills and past work experiences that highlight your diverse background but still keep the core focus intact.
+Focus on your skills and past work experiences that highlight your diverse background, but keep the core focus intact.
 Focus on what is relevant and pick and choose experiences related to it.
 Also, suppose you have worked in a different career domain and are now a fresher in a new career; in that case, it is best to only mention skills relevant to your current experience.

 For example, if you have worked as a manager in your former organization and are looking to pursue a Computer Science course, do not elaborate on your above-par managing skills.
 You could write a sentence and leave it at that.

-4. Ensure thar your resume is neat
+4. Ensure that your resume is neat

 Now that you have curated your resume, it is time to make it appealing to the eyes.
 These three things make for a visually appealing resume-

 Ease of reading.
 Your resume should crisply communicate things with organized components.
-Margins, easy-to-read font, white spaces play a vital role in preventing your resume from feeling cramped.
+Margins, easy-to-read font, and white spaces play a vital role in preventing your resume from feeling cramped.

 Things you should never include in your resume